Great Amusement Parks in New Jersey for Preschoolers and Toddlers

 Looking for a place to take your little ones for gentle thrills and kid-friendly amusements?
-We've rounded up 15 NJ amusement parks that are perfect for the younger set.
-Some, like Storybook Land, are geared exclusively toward small children, while others, like Morey's Piers and Jenkinson's Boardwalk, offer a solid selection of kiddie rides in addition to bigger thrills.
+We've rounded up 13 amusement parks in New Jersey that are perfect for the younger set—and open in 2021.
+Some, like Storybook Land and Land of Make Believe, are geared exclusively toward toddlers and preschoolers, while others, like Morey's Piers and Jenkinson's Boardwalk, offer a solid selection of kiddie rides in addition to bigger thrills.

-We've limited our list of amusement parks to those located in New Jersey—to search for more tot-friendly spots in surrounding areas, check out the Best Amusement Parks for Preschoolers in and Near NYC.
+As you plan your 2021 visit, keep in mind that all of these amusement parks require masks for guests over 2 and feature other safety procedures, such as distancing and sanitizing stations.
+We've limited our list of amusement parks to those located in New Jersey—to search for more tot-friendly spots in surrounding areas, check out our list of Best Amusement Parks for Preschoolers Near NYC.

 Sign up for our FREE newsletters to get posts like this delivered to your inbox.